-Which credit card is best when you're staying at a Holiday Inn?
+Which credit card is best when you're staying at a Holiday Inn? - CNN Underscored

 IHG credit card sign-up bonuses

-The sign-up bonus for the IHG Premier card is currently the highest it’s ever been.
-Right now you can earn 140,000 bonus points after spending $3,000 on the card within the first three months.
-Frequent flyer website The Points Guy values IHG points at 0.5 cents per point, which makes this bonus worth $700 in value.
+The sign-up bonus for the IHG Premier card is currently one of the best we’ve ever seen.
+Right now you can earn 125,000 bonus points and a reward night certificate after spending $3,000 on the card within the first three months.

+The certificate can redeemed for a one night stay at any IHG property up to 40,000 points a night, and frequent flyer website The Points Guy values IHG points at 0.5 cents per point.
+That makes the points worth $625 and the certificate worth up to $200 — a total of up to $825 in value toward IHG stays.

 Being an IHG card holder also means you’ll get your fourth-night free on all your IHG reward redemptions, so this sign-up bonus can potentially be worth even more, since your points will go even further on longer night stays.

-For example, the Holiday Inn Resort Aruba — which is a beachfront property right on the two-mile-long Palm Beach strip — typically costs 40,000 points a night.
-This means you can book a four-night stay for just 120,000 points since the fourth night is free, and still have 20,000 points left over from the sign-up bonus.
+For example, the Holiday Inn Resort Aruba — which is a beachfront property right on the two-mile-long Palm Beach strip — typically costs 40,000 points a night (although with the variable pricing structure, there are times it’s even less).
+This means you can book a four-night stay for just 120,000 points since the fourth night is free, and then tack on a fifth night with the reward night certificate.

 Click here for the bonus offer on the IHG Premier card.